WorkflowBench™ Preview

 What Deeper Analysis Looks Like

-Here is a real bug from Cal.com.
-The example below shows the difference between surface-level detection and the kind of deep, workflow-aware analysis our framework measures.
+Below is a real bug from an open-source repo.
+The comparison shows the difference between surface-level detection and the kind of deep, workflow-aware analysis our framework measures.

 Unscoped deleteMany deletes all WorkflowReminders